Benny902/carWashSimulation/README.md

 Simulation of a car wash in c
 with threads, semaphores, memory, singals, ipc and more

-On initial run, the software receives the following arguments on the command line:
+On initial run, the program receives the following arguments on the command line:
 - Number of washing stations (at most 5)
 - Average time between vehicle arrivals (reasonable time for use: around 1.5 seconds)
 - Average time for washing a car (reasonable for use: around 3 seconds)